Nicole Kidman, Brie Larson Explain Their Unusual Reactions At The 2017 Oscars

 While Nicole Kidman clearly wanted to clap, Brie Larson said not clapping for Casey Affleck at the Academy Awards last month was intentional.
 Like Kidman’s clapping, her quiet demeanor was also picked up by social media.
 After Larson handed Affleck his award for Best Actor, she stood back with both arms at her side while the audience gave him a standing ovation.

 Many viewers noticed that Larson did not clap due to Affleck’s history.
-He was sued by two women for sexual assault allegedly committed during the filming of I’m Still Here, reports The Daily Beast.
+He was sued by two women for a sexual assault allegedly committed during the filming of I’m Still Here, reports the Daily Beast.
 Both lawsuits were settled in 2010, according to Vanity Fair.
 Larson has been an outspoken advocate for sexual assault survivors.

 She then confirmed to Vanity Fair on Wednesday, March 8 that her reaction was for good reason.